-6. Are the necessary services available together with adequate unallocated municipal capacity (at the time of application), or must additional capacity be created to cater for the project?
-NO Please explain --- -- ---- -------------------
+6. Are the necessary services available together with adequate Please unallocated municipal capacity (at the time of application), or must YES NO explain additional capacity be created to cater for the project? explain

 New service infrastructure has been proposed for this development.